bobabuba/CodeBlues-RoboCares_SCDFXIBM/DESCRIPTION.md

 ## Who it help?
 Examples of vulnerable populations include:
-- Elderly with no next of kin
+- Elderly with no next of kin, living alone
 - People with dementia
+– Elderly who are alone at home most of the time (eg. their children are working)